On Undecided LP, Clustering and Active Learning

-Each iteration, takes a sample of size $\sSize = O( \kopt \log \kopt )$.
-The algorithm performs $O( \kopt \log \kopt)$ \NN queries to color these points.
+Every iteration, the algorithm takes a sample of size $\sSize = O( \kopt \log \kopt )$, and performs $O( \kopt \log \kopt)$ \NN queries to color these points.
 The algorithm spends $O(\sSize^{d+2})$ time generating all the canonical sets associated with the sample, and it potentially performs $O( \sSize^{d+1})$ calls to the subroutine of \secref{mono:ball}.
 Each such call takes linear time, but uses $O( \log^{d+1} n)$ oracle \NN calls.
 As such, the total number of \NN queries performed by the algorithm is

 The running time for the first $O(\kopt)$ iterations is

 Since the number of unlabeled points shrinks (in expectation) by a constant factor every $O(\kopt)$ iterations, we get that the overall running time is proportional to the above bound. \end{proof}